washingtonpost/datawrapper/README.md

 ## Known bugs

-- Some versions of Firefox: Clicking on chart create button redirects to homepage.
+- Some versions of Firefox: Clicking on chart create button redirects to homepage. #6
 - Some versions of Firefox (noticed on v.
-30): Upload data button gives alert "Error: false" and does not upload the data.
+30): Upload data button gives alert "Error: false" and does not upload the data. #7

-## Feature wish list
-- Cleaning up and making more visible the "column options."
-- Adding a scatterplot chart type.
+- In some cases, logging in from / which redirects to /login results in a redirect loop error. #5

 It draws inspiration from [ManyEyes](http://www-958.ibm.com/software/data/cognos/manyeyes/) and [GoogleCharts](https://developers.google.com/chart/) but remains entirely open-source and independent from a third-party server.